radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade-90.md

+---
+title: Updating your v8 application to version 9
+description: Learn how to update your Identity Data Management applications to version 9 from version 8.
+---

 ## Overview

 Learn how to patch an environment from RadiantOne Identity Data Management v8 to v9 on a SaaS or a self-managed deployment.
 The steps vary depending on how you have deployed the application.